UHBiocomputation/UH-biocomputation-web/content/20180206-the-role-of-inhibition-in-structural-plasticity-of-neural-circuits.rst

 reorganization of neural circuits.

-In this session, I shall provide an overview of the observations documented in literature, discuss proposed mechanisms underlying structural plasticity, and summarise questions that require further study.
+In this session, I shall provide an overview of the observations documented in the literature, discuss proposed mechanisms underlying structural plasticity, and summarise questions that require further study.

 **Date:** 09/02/2018 |br|
 **Time:** 16:00 |br|